aniket-creates/Two-Good-Co.-Animated-webD-/README.md

-TWO GOOD CO.
-Its a very interacting website which resembles a award winning (from awwwards.com)web design with the help of GSAP and Locomotive JS.
-It is minimal and uses a minimal animation troughts.
+#Animated front-end website
+The project is a front-end website designed using HTML, CSS, JavaScript, and the GSAP animation library.
+It features a modern, responsive layout with smooth, interactive animations that enhance the user experience.
+Using HTML and CSS for the structure and styling.
+JavaScript is employed to manage dynamic content and interactions, while GSAP adds advanced animations, including smooth scrolling, hover effects, and transitions.
+The website showcases a polished, user-friendly interface, demonstrating core web development and animation skills ideal for a minor college project.